What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) tend to generate lexically, semantically, and stylistically homogenous texts.
-This poses a risk of \textit{knowledge collapse}, where homogenous LLMs mediate a shrinking in the range of accessible information over time.
-Existing works on homogenization are limited by a focus on closed-ended multiple-choice setups or fuzzy semantic features, and do not look at trends across time and cultural contexts.
-To overcome this, we present a new methodology to measure \divtype{} diversity, i.e., variation in real-world claims in LLM outputs, which we use to perform a broad empirical study of LLM knowledge collapse.
-We test 27 LLMs, 155 topics covering 12 countries, and 200 prompt variations sourced from real user chats.
-For the topics in our study, we show that while newer models tend to generate more diverse claims, nearly all models are less epistemically diverse than a basic web search.
+Large language models (LLMs) tend to generate homogenous texts, which may impact the diversity of knowledge generated across different outputs.
+Given their potential to replace existing forms of knowledge acquisition, this poses a risk of knowledge \textit{collapse}, where homogenous LLMs may lead most people to be exposed to largely the same information, thus mediating a shrinking in the range of accessible information over time as underepresented knowledge is forgotten.
+To assess the risk of knowledge collapse with LLMs, we present a new methodology to measure \divtype{} diversity, i.e., variation in real-world claims in LLM outputs.
+We use this to perform a broad empirical study testing 27 LLMs, 155 topics covering 12 countries, and 200 prompt templates sourced from real user chats.
+For the topics in our study, we show that while newer models tend to generate more diverse claims, all models are less epistemically diverse than a basic web search.
 We find that model size has a negative impact on \divtype{} diversity, while retrieval-augmented generation (RAG) has a positive impact, though the improvement from RAG varies by the cultural context.
 Finally, compared to a traditional knowledge source (Wikipedia), we find that country-specific claims reflect the English language more than the local one, highlighting a gap in epistemic representation.\footnote{Code and data: \codeurl{}}